Felipe1995c/E-commerse-backEnd/README.md

 ## Installation

-1. Install the dependencies "dotenv, express, mysql2, sequelize"
+1. Install the dependencies "dotenv, express, mysql2, sequelize" --- npm i
 2. Set up PostgreSQL database by using the "schema.sql" file in "db" folder.
-3. Fill in .env with password (if you have a password).
+Then exit the postgres.
+3. Run npm run seed.
+4. Run npm run start

 ## Usage

-1. Start postgres and create database running schema.sql
-2. Run "npm run seed" to seed the database.
-3. Start the server with "npm start" or npm "server.js"
+ Using Insomnia you can get all the endpoints and see the functionality of the get, put, post, and delete features.
+You can update specific tags, categories, and products.
+As well, as delete them.
+You can also create new tags, prodcucts, and categories.
+All this to be explored using insomnia.

+## License

+ This project is licensed under the MIT License.